-• The Prepaid College Trust began receiving payments in fiscal year 2011 from approximately 2,200 new enrollments received during fiscal year 2010.
-This is because the initial payments for these accounts were due on August 1, 2010.
-The increase in contract receipts, when compared to the prior year, is due primarily to a higher number of new enrollments in fiscal year 2011 who elected to make payments in fiscal year 2011 in advance of their August 1, 2011 due date.
+• The Prepaid College Trust began receiving payments in fiscal year 2012 from approximately 2,400 new enrollments received during fiscal year 2011.
+This is because the initial payments for these accounts were due on August 1, 2011.
+The increase in contract receipts, when compared to the prior year, is due to a 3% increase in contract prices and a number of new enrollments in fiscal year 2012 whose account holders elected to make payments in fiscal year 2012 in advance of their August 1, 2012 due date.